-- Understand and assess each risk, - Make appropriate decisions within their area of competence and authority limits, - Differentiate between risks, - Apply suitable terms and conditions in order to manage the portfolio, - Control exposure, - Improve the predictability of the loss experience and make appropriate use of the company's technical capacity. - (a) Frequency and severity of claims continued
+- Understand and assess each risk, - Make appropriate decisions within their area of competence and authority limits, - Differentiate between risks, - Apply suitable terms and conditions in order to manage the portfolio, - Control exposure, - Improve the predictability of the loss experience and make appropriate use of the Company's technical capacity.

+Frequency and severity of claims

-Each of the company's underwriters has a specific license that sets clear parameters for the business that they can underwrite, based on the competence of the individual underwriter.
-The U.C. looks at company underwriting issues, reviewing and agreeing underwriting direction and setting policy and directives where appropriate, and limits on the overall retention of risk that the company carries.
-The company's management of the underwriters with appropriate technical competence and includes reviewing the performance and management of selected individual insurance portfolios throughout the company.
+Each of the Company's underwriters has a specific license that sets clear parameters for the business that they can underwrite, based on the competence of the individual underwriter.
+The U.C. looks at Company underwriting issues, reviewing and agreeing underwriting direction and setting policy and directives where appropriate, and limits on the overall retention of risk that the Company carries.
+The Company's management of the underwriting and claims risks restricts underwriting of specific high risk classes of business to underwriters with appropriate technical competence and includes reviewing the performance and management of selected individual insurance portfolios throughout the Company.

 Pricing is generally based upon historical claims frequencies and claims severity averages, adjusted for inflation and trended forward.
-While claims remain the company's principal cost, allowance is also made in the pricing procedures for acquisition expenses, administration expenses, investment income, the cost of reinsurance, and for a profit loading that adequately covers the cost of the capital exposed to risk.
+While claims remain the Company's principal cost, allowance is also made in the pricing procedures for acquisition expenses, administration expenses, investment income, the cost of reinsurance, and for a profit loading that adequately covers the cost of the capital exposed to risk.

-The company has the right not to renew individual policies or to reprice on renewal, it can impose deductibles and it has the right to reject the payment of a fraudulent claim.
+The Company has the right not to renew individual policies or to reprice on renewal, it can impose deductibles and it has the right to reject the payment of a fraudulent claim.